Mr Blobby: Barry Killerby

 The original man in the Blobby suit, Barry Killerby, is a classically trained Shakespearean actor from Bradford, West Yorkshire.
 In 2008, he was working as a compère for an entertainment company.
-He commented that working as Mr Blobby was harder than it looks by saying "People think it's easy bouncing around saying, 'blobby', but they should try it.
+He commented that working as Mr Blobby was harder than it looks, saying "People think it's easy bouncing around saying, 'blobby', but they should try it.
 It was exhausting and demanding."
 Killerby's final appearance as Blobby was on The Big Fat Quiz of the Year in December 2012.

+Mickey Wills

+Trained by Barry Killerby, Mickey Wills was the head of entertainment and key actor of Mr Blobby at Cricket St Thomas' Crinkley Bottom, often performing up to seven shows a day.

 Paul Denson

 Following Killerby's retirement from the role, Paul Denson was asked if he would run the Mr Blobby YouTube channel and occasionally wear the suit to make video content.
 Denson, a child of the 1990s, said he "thought it sounded like fun" and that it "was surreal putting on the suit for the first time."
-His first credited appearance as Blobby was on Alan Carr: Chatty Man in December 2016 and has appeared as the character ever since.
+His first credited appearance as Blobby was on Alan Carr: Chatty Man in December 2016 and he has appeared as the character ever since.